 Rachel is a nurse by background, is married to a now retired doctor and has three grown up daughters.
 She joined the Events Committee in 2010, and organised the Gift Fair for five years, before becoming Chairman.

 Ralph's aspiration is for the church buildings of Essex and East London to be enjoyed by people for ever.
 He sees churches as the region’s greatest art gallery and says that church buildings have an amazing story to tell:

 "The church spire or tower points to the sky as a lasting symbol of hope.
 The fabric of the church is beautiful.
 Inside the church are treasures of craftsmanship.
 The church tells the story of the place which has grown up around it.
-Each unfolding chapter in the life of the community is written in the church."
+Each unfolding chapter in the life and faith of the community is written in the church."

 A Londoner by birth, Ralph describes himself as a naturalised Essex Man.
 In his day job he is the Communications Director of Chelmsford Diocese, the Church of England in Essex and East London.

 John has lived in Saffron Walden since 2012 and has a longstanding interest in East Anglian churches.
 A Cambridge graduate, he worked in the City with investment banks, including, most recently, HSBC.
 Following his late father-in-law, Thomas Gepp, he became involved with the Friends of Essex Churches Trust in 2014, and has taken over the responsibility for the annual Ride & Stride, which takes place on the second Saturday of September.
 In addition to being a significant fund-raiser, this event provides an excellent opportunity each year for Essex churches to open their doors to visitors, and for Riders and Striders to appreciate how fortunate the county is to have such a remarkable wealth of fascinating buildings.